 Digging Deeper into why Your Bearded Dragon Digs

 Now you know why bearded dragons dig.

-Many assume it’s something wrong with their bearded dragons such as stress or illness.
+Many assume it’s something wrong with their bearded dragons, such as stress or illness.

-In fact, it’s very typical behavior and doesn’t require you to do much of anything.
+It’s very typical behavior and doesn’t require you to do much of anything.

 Whether it’s making a new basking spot, getting ready to lay eggs, or preparing for brumation, you don’t have to worry.

 However, it is essential to know what the behaviors mean to be the best caregiver for your bearded dragon.